 · The visionary Buckminster Fuller spoke at Sunday church services in Sunset, one of the tiny communities that dot the island.

 · Robert Massie, perhaps best known for his vivid chronicle of the life and death of Tsar Nicholas II and Empress Alexandra and their hemophiliac son Alix, summered here.
-It was Alix’s hemophilia which is said to have inspired Massie’s book when his son, Bobby, was also born with hemophilia
+Massie's son Robert, also born with hemophilia, is said to have been Massie's inspiration to write his commanding biography of the last of the Romanov dynasty.

 · Deer Isle was a favorite subject for painters John Marin and Fairfield Porter and the photographer Elliott Porter, Fairfield’s brother.

 · John Steinbeck marveled at Stonington when, traveling “In Search Of America” with his poodle Charlie, he lingered here.
 “I… can’t describe Deer Isle,” he wrote.
 “But it stays with you afterward.”